ngeor/blog/_posts/2019/2019-03-16-cli-java-js-python.md

 Java 11 has a
 [new HTTP Client](https://openjdk.java.net/groups/net/httpclient/intro.html).
 I didn't even know about it until 5 minutes ago.
-I have it a try and it works on my machine:
+I gave it a try and it works on my machine:

 ```java